sonata-project/SonataAdminBundle/docs/cookbook/recipe_sortable_sonata_type_model.rst

 The sortable function is already available inside Sonata for the ``ChoiceType``.
 But the ``ModelType`` (or sonata_type_model) extends from choice, so this function is already available in our form type.
-We just need some configuration to make it work.
+We only need some configuration to make it work.

 The goal here is to fully configure a working example to handle the following need :